-The dish is spicy (but won’t burn or numb your tongue), then it has this wonderful flavor from shrimp paste, umami would be the elegant way to describe it, it’s saucy (but not soupy) and oh gosh…just give it a try will you?
+Mie kangkung belacan is one of the very popular street food almost every Medanese love.
+I grew up in a town calls Medan, and so I call the people Medanese 🙂 It is basically a stir fry noodles with red chili, shrimp paste (belacan), water spinach (kangkung) and some seafood.
+The dish is spicy (but won’t burn or numb your tongue), and it has this wonderful flavor from shrimp paste, umami would be the elegant way to describe it, it’s saucy (but not soupy) and oh gosh…just give it a try will you?

 - 2 duck eggs or chicken eggs

-- 1 Tbsp of sweet soy sauce/ kecap manis
+- 2 Tbsp sweet soy sauce/ kecap manis

 - Preheat the wok and add in oil.
 Saute garlic until fragrant, about 15 seconds.
-Add in prawns, fish ball and pig livers.
-Saute until half-cooked, then push to the side of the wok and crack in two eggs.
+Add red chili, belacan and stir fry until the belacan is really fragrant, about 3 minutes or so.
+Add the shrimp and liver (if using) and cook for about 10 seconds (they won't be fully cooked yet).
+Add water spinach, tomatoes and continue to stir fry until the greens started to wilt.
+Push to the sides.
+Crack in eggs.
 Break the yolk a bit and leave them.
 Let the egg settle for a bit (for about 20-30 seconds) and then mix everything up in the wok

-- Add in water spinach, yellow noodles, sweet soy sauce and soy sauce.
-Mix well.
-Cover the wok with lid and let it simmer for 1 minute.
-The noodles has a bit of gravy on it (as shown in picture).
+- Add noodles, seasonings and about 1/4 cup of hot water and let it cook for another minute.
+The noodle has just a bit of gravy.
 Have a taste and add more soy sauce if needed.
-It should taste salty with little hint of sweetness from the sweet soy sauce.
-Then add in the beansprouts and stir a little bit and turn off the heat.
+It should taste salty with a hint of sweetness from the sweet soy sauce.
+Then add in the beansprouts (if using) and stir a little bit and turn off the heat.
 I like the beansprouts to be still crunchy

 - Ready to serve and clean the wok before cooking the next portion (if you are doubling this recipe)